-- 2.1 The unaudited Annual Accounts were noted by the Partnership at its meeting on 21st June 2024. - 2.2 The Partnership's appointed External Auditor Audit Scotland has substantially completed work on the 2023/24 annual accounts.
-The External Auditor anticipates issuing an unmodified audit opinion in the independent auditor's report to the meeting of the Partnership on 6 December 2024. - 2.3 The draft Audited Annual Accounts for the year ended 31st March 2024 are presented at Appendix 1. - 2.4 The draft Annual Audit Report states the accompanying financial statements: - give a true and fair view of the state of affairs of the Partnership as at 31 March 2024 and of its income and expenditure for the year then ended; - have been properly prepared in accordance with UK adopted international accounting standards, as interpreted and adapted by the 2023/24 Code; - have been prepared in accordance with the requirements of the Local Government (Scotland) Act 1973, The Local Authority Accounts (Scotland) Regulations 2014, and the Local Government in Scotland Act 2003 - 2.5 The Audit Opinion is included in the Independent Auditor's report at pages 50 to 52 of the Audited Annual Accounts. - 2.6 The Partnership Board will consider the Annual Audit Report and the Audited Annual Accounts at its' meeting on 6th December 2024.
+- 2.1 The unaudited Annual Accounts were noted by the Partnership at its meeting on 21st June 2024. - 2.2 The Partnership's appointed External Auditor Audit Scotland has completed the annual audit.
+The Annual Audit Report is presented at Appendix 1. - 2.3 The Audited Annual Accounts for the year ended 31st March 2024 are presented at Appendix 2. - 2.4 The Annual Audit Report states the accompanying financial statements: - give a true and fair view of the state of affairs of the Partnership as at 31 March 2024 and of its income and expenditure for the year then ended; - have been properly prepared in accordance with UK adopted international accounting standards, as interpreted and adapted by the 2022/23 Code; and: - have been prepared in accordance with the requirements of the Local Government (Scotland) Act 1973, The Local Authority Accounts (Scotland) Regulations 2014, and the Local Government in Scotland Act 2003 - 2.5 The Audit Opinion is included in the Independent Auditor's report at pages 50 to 52 of the Audited Annual Accounts.